-In the late eighteenth century, the literary genre of Gothic was born.
+In the late 18th century, the literary genre of Gothic was born.
 The first novel was The Castle of Otranto by Horace Walpole.
-It was followed fourteen years later when Clara Reeve published The Old English Baron, originally titled The Champions of Virtue.
-Hers was written, as she put in her Preface, as “the literary offspring of The Castle of Otranto…” (Reeve) This was not to flatter or imitate Walpole’s work, but to correct what she believed was a great flaw; that “the machinery is so violent…” in his novel (Reeve).
+It was followed 14 years later when Clara Reeve published The Old English Baron, originally titled The Champions of Virtue.
+Hers was written, as she put in her Preface, as “the literary offspring of The Castle of Otranto…” (Reeve), This was not to flatter or imitate Walpole’s work, but to correct what she believed was a great flaw; that “the machinery is so violent…” in his novel (Reeve).

 Possibly due to the fact that her father was of a learned profession, Miss.
-Reeve was able to read and write at a time when to do both was a skill only very small percentage of the population could do both.
+Reeve was able to read and write at a time when to do both was a skill only a very small percentage of the population could do.
 Her writings led her to be considered a Bluestocking, or “a woman with considerable scholarly, literary, or intellectual ability or interest.”
 (Dictionary.com)

-Horace Walpole, on the other hand, was the forth Earl of Orford.
-As a man of nobility, he was not only educated from a young age, but had access to some of the best education due to his upper station.
+Horace Walpole, on the other hand, was the fourth Earl of Orford.
+As a man of nobility, he was not only educated from a young age, but he had access to some of the best education due to his upper station.